Teinopalpus imperialis: Habitat

 The Kaisar-i-Hind is a high-altitude forest species which occurs at medium and higher elevations in the Himalayas from 6000 to 10000 ft in well-wooded terrain.
 In the north east of India, much of its forest habitat is degraded by jhoom cultivation; the butterfly is rarely found in the degraded patches.

 Habits

 Very fast and strong flight.
 Flies at tree-top level until it chooses to descend if there is strong morning sunlight.
 When overcast, males are known to descend and sit on low vegetation, where its disruptive, dull underside colouration makes it difficult to distinguish.
 Will remain so still that they have even been caught by hand in such circumstances.
 Females are known to fly in overcast and rainy weather also.
 Males visit damp patches and also suck moisture from leaves.
 Females rarely visit flowers or damp patches.
-Can be attracted by baiting.

 Often found on forest clearings and open spaces flanked by forests on hills and mountains.
-These are mostly males, who establish territories and aggressively drive away other intruding males, and stopping virgin females in search of mates.
+These are mostly males, who establish territories and aggressively drive away other intruding males, and stopping females in search of mates.